Infineon/motor-system-ic-tle956x/docs/sw-frmwk/arduino/arduino-api.rst

 void loop()
 ^^^^^^^^^^^^

-In order to change speed, direction, weakening range (only for BLDC_HALL), start or stop the motor, a if-routine has been implemented, that scans the Serial-input line.
+In order to change speed, direction, weakening range (only for BLDC_HALL), start or stop the motor, an if-routine has been implemented, that scans the Serial-input line.
 Have a look in :ref:`Keyboard commands` to see which key to press::

 	if (Serial.available() > 0)